wingcrypto/dashlite/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start safeinsured" and to enable for system startup run "systemctl enable safeinsured"
+To test, run "systemctl start Dashlited" and to enable for system startup run "systemctl enable Dashlited"

 4b) OpenRC

-Rename safeinsured.openrc to safeinsured and drop it in /etc/init.d.
+Rename Dashlited.openrc to Dashlited and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/safeinsured start" and configure it to run on startup with "rc-update add safeinsured"
+Test it with "/etc/init.d/Dashlited start" and configure it to run on startup with "rc-update add Dashlited"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop safeinsured.conf in /etc/init.
-Test by running "service safeinsured start" it will automatically start on reboot.
+Drop Dashlited.conf in /etc/init.
+Test by running "service Dashlited start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they